verlok/vanilla-lazyload/README.md

 ### Lazy LazyLoad

-> **When to use**: when you have a lot of scrolling containers in the page and you want to instantiate a LazyLoad only on the ones that are in the viewport.
+> **Use case**: when you have a lot of scrolling containers in the page and you want to instantiate a LazyLoad only on the ones that are in the viewport.

 HTML